-- Regional Council staff will review all Pre-applications for eligibility (as described in the State Action Plan & the Pre-App Instructions) and completeness, posing any questions to applicant as soon as possible. - Pre-applications will be submitted to Scoring & Ranking Committee (SRC) members for review prior to the SRC June 23, 2021 meeting. - City/County Housing Single Family Projects (this amount is not per house) Minimum Amount \$200,000; Maximum Amount \$500,000.
-City/County Housing Multi-Family Projects Minimum Amount \$100,000; Maximum Amount \$500,000. - Applicants are expected to attend the SRC meeting to make a presentation, answer questions, and provide clarification.
+1. Regional Council staff will review all Pre-applications for eligibility (as described in the State Action Plan & the Pre-App Instructions) and completeness, posing any questions to applicant as soon as possible.

+- 2. Pre-applications will be submitted to Scoring & Ranking Committee (SRC) members for review prior to the SRC meeting. - 3.
+No project will be allocated more than \$100,000.00 (assumes more funding requests than allocated funds). - 4.
+Applicants are expected to attend the SRC meeting to make a presentation, answer questions, and provide clarification.
 Each applicant will be allowed approximately 15 minutes for a presentation and questions from SRC members and Regional Council staff. - 5.
-After all presentations are complete; the SRC will discuss the projects and their merits. - After the applications have been reviewed and discussed, the SRC members will individually score them utilizing the scoring criteria contained in this document. - After the scores have been added, the high and low scores out of the 9 will be eliminated and an average score will be determined out of 7 scores.
-Rankings will be determined,

-- the SRC will recommend an award amount to each project according to ranking.
+After all presentations are complete; the SRC will discuss the projects and their merits. - 6.
+After the applications have been reviewed and discussed, the SRC members will individually score them utilizing the scoring criteria contained in this document. - 7.
+After the scores have been added and the rankings determined, the SRC will recommend an award amount to each project according to ranking.
 The SRC reserves the right to adjust the amount awarded to the projects during this process.
-If there are no projects presented or the projects presented do not use the entire allocation, the committee can move allocated funds from that activity to another.
-In the event a project does not move forward, the committee may reallocate that funding. - In the event of a scoring tie, the SRC will determine the funding sequence by means of a written ballot. - Each applicant will be informed of the proposed disposition of its application.
+If there are no projects presented or the projects presented do not use the entire allocation or score above the minimum, the committee can move allocated funds from that activity to another.
+In the event a project does not move forward, the committee may reallocate that funding. - 8.
+In the event of a scoring tie, the SRC will determine the funding sequence by means of a written ballot. - 9.
+Each applicant will be informed of the proposed disposition of its application.
 Applicants awarded funding must provide the information, assurances, and documentation necessary to show compliance with State and Federal guidelines.
-This is accomplished by completing a Full Application. - 10.
+This is accomplished by completing a Full Application.

 The Full Application requires information necessary to determine if the project is in compliance with all federal and state requirements.
 The Division of Community Services (DCS), ND Department of Commerce, will review Full Applications for such compliance and prepare the final financial award.
 It is possible that a "Scored and Ranked Project" will not be approved for a Final Application.
 In such an event, the highest ranged project, able to support the increased funding, will be allocated additional funding.
 This process will continue until the full allocation to Region VI has been awarded.
 Final allocations are approved by the Executive Board of South Central Dakota Regional Council.